eliabieri/wg_display/README.md

 ## ⭐️ What WG Display can show you

-- The next public transport connections between two stations
+- 🚂 The next public transport connections between two stations
-- The current temperature of the Aare River and whether is a good idea to take a dip
+- 🏊🏻 The current temperature of the Aare River and whether it is a good idea to take a dip
-- The current date and time
+- ⏰ The current date and time
-- The current occupacy in the "Sauna Lorrainebad" in Bern, CH
+- 🧖🏽‍♀️ The current occupancy in the "Sauna Lorrainebad" in Bern, CH
+- 🕺🏾 The next event at the Cafete Club
 - .. what ever idea you might have?
 Simply write your own widget

 ## ✨ Features